The Palm Gospel: Matthew 21:1-11

 16 Make your face to shine upon your servant, *

 What follows is Paul’s classic understanding of Jesus’ sacrifice on behalf of the world.
-He “ did not regard equality with God as something to be grasped,” “emptied himself,” “took the form of a slave in human likeness,” and was obedient to…death.”
-Paul goes on the anticipate Jesus’ Easter vindication.
+He “did not regard equality with God as something to be grasped,” “emptied himself,” “took the form of a slave in human likeness,” and was obedient to…death.”
+Paul goes on to anticipate Jesus’ Easter vindication.

 2:5 Let the same mind be in you that was in Christ Jesus, 6 who, though he was in the form of God, did not regard equality with God as something to be exploited, 7 but emptied himself, taking the form of a slave, being born in human likeness.
 And being found in human form, 8 he humbled himself and became obedient to the point of death—even death on a cross.
 9 Therefore God also highly exalted him and gave him the name that is above every name, 10 so that at the name of Jesus every knee should bend, in heaven and on earth and under the earth, 11 and every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.